• Home

 "Mama are we really really having a feast today?!" exclaimed my 4 year old when she saw this big gorgeous bird on the table.
 My 8 year old ran out and followed suit with an enthusiastic "woohoo Thanksgiving!"
 Since we are all friends here I will freely admit that this didn't exactly happen on Thanksgiving since I am sharing this recipe with you a few days before!
 It did however give me a serious pause and I began to wonder why it is that although Canada Day, Christmas, Easter, Halloween, etc have so naturally become part of our lives we had yet to adopt the tradition of a Thanksgiving dinner.
 We value family and spending together, we teach our kids to express gratitude for blessings big and small.
 Yet, yet…

 And you know what I think?
 I actually think it comes down to the Turkey.
 I think it is the idea of putting together this meal that is so daunting.
 Eid parties we have done and seen done our whole lives, we know the tips and tricks.
-But this mama would not have ventured forth on this new culinary adventure had it not been for the support of her amazing SIL (Hey Renae!) and all the fantastic resources on the Canadian Turkey site.
+But this mama would not have ventured forth on this new culinary adventure had it not been for the support of her amazing SIL (Hey Renae!).

 There is something about a Turkey and about our preconceptions regarding Thanksgiving meals with their cranberries sauces and stuffings that we struggle to wrap our heads around.
 So let's take a breath shall we?